Single sign-on with SAML 2.0

 Step 2: Name

 Enter in the name you wish to use for this provider configuration.
+The name must be unique across your workspace.
+Huwise checks availability in real time as you type.
 This is the name you'll see in your list of providers.

 Step 3: Service